 The Past Allegations Behind Avery

 Another criticism towards the series is past allegations against Avery.
-In an email to The Wrap, Kratz asked viewers to remember Steven’s past incident with a cat, soaking it in gasoline or oil before doing much worse.
+Kratz asked the documentarians to remind the audience about some awful acts Avery had committed against cats.
 That was merely touched on at the very beginning of the documentary.

 However, Kratz has argued that Avery told a different story of the events, and said he had been “young and stupid” for his actions.
-Avery was open about his criminal record, including two burglaries, but Kratz brought attention to his previous sexual assault allegations, which Avery was never prosecuted for.
+Avery was open about his criminal record, including two burglaries, but Kratz did bring attention to sexual assault allegations, which Avery was never prosecuted for.

 There Were Fingerprints On The RAV4

 One thing the prosecutors and the defense agree on is that Avery’s blood was found in Halbach’s Toyota.
 However, they disagree on how it came to be there.
-During the original trial, the State argued that the finding of blood painted Avery’s guilt by linking him to the crime.
+During the initial trial it was argued the blood was proof of Avery’s guilt and linked him to the crime.

 Nevertheless, the defense has maintained that this evidence was simply planted.
-Dean Strang and Jerry Buting, Avery’s original defense team, theorized that a vial of their client’s blood in storage had been tampered with to provide fake evidence.
+Dean Strang and Jerry Buting, Avery’s original defense team, theorized that a vial of blood kept in storage had been taken and used to tamper evidence.

 His new lawyer has followed new leads and found that the blood could have been taken from somewhere else.